frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 My advisor, Dominik Moritz, remarked "you could probably put everything into a QR code, if it really is about efficiency."
 So, I reckon that this method scales well in theory.

-### Reaching the best solution that still has pixels
+### Reaching the best solution

+But if it feels like "cheating" to turn data into a QR code (since that is mostly for machine interpretation), perhaps it makes sense to focus on human interpretation?

 <blockquote class="bluesky-embed" style="margin: 10px auto;" data-bluesky-uri="at://did:plc:gyf5jjsdx3fcjrosnn3p5mmy/app.bsky.feed.post/3lnivre3dgs25" data-bluesky-cid="bafyreie6h5tnsn2ycz2sjthvtev3uahkro2btbsecftyyjeopb34tt2tfe" data-bluesky-embed-color-mode="system"><p lang="en">so, this is the final form?